-We’ve spent 40-odd years pining for the post-war golden era, that unreal time when every Tom, Dick, and Harry could get a good-paying job; when LGBTQ was merely a game-winning Scrabble score; when ladies kept themselves chaste with some over-the-counter abstinence.
+We’ve spent forty-odd years pining for the postwar golden era, that unreal time when every Tom, Dick, and Harry could get a good-paying job; when LGBTQ was merely a game-winning Scrabble score; when ladies kept themselves chaste with some over-the-counter abstinence.
 But we’re getting over that now.
 Our most serious pundits and politicians are quick to tell us those jobs ain’t coming back.

 And as Dinesh D’Souza can attest, resurgent virtue isn’t on the horizon, either.

 So forget Ward Cleaver, forget Walter Reuther, and for the love of god forget Woodstock.
-In fact, forget most of the whole 20th century.
-Dial it back around 100 years, to the time when every president had a big bushy beard, and the transcontinental railroad was the real super-train.
+In fact, forget most of the whole twentieth century.
+Dial it back around one hundred years, to the time when every president had a big bushy beard, and the transcontinental railroad was the real super-train.

 That’s right — we’re bringing the Gilded Age back!

 And by “we,” of course, I mean, “whoever is running the History Channel and gave the OK to its latest miniseries, The Men Who Built America.”
 This series promises to tell us about how, according to History, “John D. Rockefeller, Cornelius Vanderbilt, Andrew Carnegie, Henry Ford and J. P. Morgan rose from obscurity and in the process built modern America.”